bshapiro/bmvc-paper/README.md

 ## Tutorial

 We suggest that new users begin by stepping through the tutorial Jupyter notebook located in eval/simulations.
-It demonstrates the use of BMVC on simulated data has described in the original paper.
+It demonstrates the use of BMVC on simulated data as described in the original paper.

 ## Repository description